Hands That Dig, Hands That Feed:

 “Many persons hold the opinion that the mining industries are fortuitous, and that the occupation is one of sordid toil, and altogether a kind of business requiring not so much skill as labour.
 But as for myself, when I reflect carefully upon its special points one by one, it appears to be far otherwise.
 For a miner must have the greatest skill in his work, that he may know first of what mountain or hill, what valley or plain, can be prospected most profitably, or what he should leave alone; moreover, he must understand the veins, stringers and seams in the rocks.
 Then he must be thoroughly familiar with the many and varied species of earths, juices, gems, stones, marbles, rocks, metals, and compounds.
 He must also have a complete knowledge of the method of making all underground works.”

 Agricola’s description of sixteenth century mining is remarkable for how little this industry has changed since.
 And despite technology and information revolutions, there is no central source of knowledge for the location of the world’s gemstones.
-While discoveries can happen by chance – a farmer tilling a field finds a gemstone – exploration is driven by the desire to find a new variety of gemstone or the next big deposit and is often undertaken by a lone explorer with an entrepreneurial streak or a taste for adventure.
+While discoveries can, and frequently do, happen by chance – a farmer tilling a field finds a gemstone – exploration is driven by the desire to find a new variety of gemstone or the next big deposit and is often undertaken by a lone explorer with an entrepreneurial streak or a taste for adventure.
 They might be locals with traditional knowledge and an instinctive understanding of the landscape, prospectors or gem hunters trained in gemmology, or geologists with advanced mineral exploration skills.
-Prospecting for lapis lazuli is carried out by local ethnic groups, and the peridot mines of the San Carlos Apache reservation in Arizona are explored exclusively by Apache Indians5Gemstone Mining.
-Gemporia..
+Prospecting for lapis lazuli is carried out by local ethnic groups in north- eastern Afghanistan, the peridot mines of the San Carlos Apache reservation in Arizona are explored exclusively by members of the Apache tribe, and the Masai are known for ruby recovered from their ancestral lands straddling the border between Kenya and Tanzania.

 Unpredictable by nature

-New deposits of coloured gemstones can be discovered during exploration for other minerals.
+New deposits of coloured gemstone can be discovered during exploration for other minerals.
+They are occasionally uncovered during construction and civil engineering projects too.
 Sometimes, indications on the surface or the occurrence of particular chemicals in rock formations suggest the likely presence of gemstones.
-Explorers look for discolouration that indicates chemical fluids, evidence of fractures and veins which could host gemstones, and favourable rock types such as pegmatites.
+Explorers look for discolouration that indicates chemical fluids, evidence of fractures and veins that could host gemstones, and favourable rock types such as pegmatites.
 But finding these clues is no easy task.
 Unlike other minerals, such as potash or copper which occur in layers or large volumes of relatively consistent grade, the location of gemstones can be unpredictable and constrained to narrow zones.
 Trial pitting and panning is used to test for the presence of stones in river beds or in surface sediments.
 This can result in the discovery of a secondary deposit, or be a way to trace the gemstones upstream back to the primary deposit.

 The challenges of gemstone exploration